go-automate/k6-typescript-framework/README.md

 Now run the test using the `yarn go:docker` command.
 This will run the [soak.test.ts](/src/tests/soak.test.ts) script, using `k6` installed in a docker, which outputs the results to `influxDB`. `Grafana` is used to visualise the results.

-**Please NOTE:** If you're running in `Windows` you'll need to use the full path for the local directories in the [docker-compose.yaml](docker-compose.yml) file.
+**Please NOTE:** If you're running in `Windows` you'll need to use the full path for the local directories in the `volumes` sections of the [docker-compose.yaml](docker-compose.yml) file.
 See the [k6 documentation](https://docs.k6.io/docs/docker-on-windows) for more details.

 ### Run the 'Seed' Script